Hephaestois/Thesis_HRemmen_2025/scripts/PDE_model/process.md

 Has the flux issue been solved?
 Maybe.
 I have implemented a system to make the density u be nonnegative, by enforcing mass preservation.
 But its stability heavily depends on the time scale, and I am worried about how to reconcile time scale with spatial scale.
 I am also worried about the unit of the time scale.
 Some of my values so far have been in /day, which means 1 time would correspond to 1 day.
 At these resolutions, I can't seem to find a balance between performance and stability.
 Maybe I need to increase the order of my scheme to do this, but that would cost a lot of work.

 Before I worry about all that, I am going to include the vector field into the calculation, so that I can see some actual flow behaviour occurring.

+# 10 May

+Today I am going to rewrite the PDE model into matrix form.
+More of a 'write' instead of 'rewrite', as I am going to start from scratch.
+Today (saturday) I want to implement the 'basic' logic elements (so constant A and D), tomorrow I want to implement the non-constant vector field.
+Monday is for finishing up shit left to do.
+First I will get the diffusion working, then the advection.
+This is to verify the basic results using a pure diffusion equation first, which is simpler to check.
+Here goes then ._.